 Strange Noises From the Furnace

-If your furnace is making a banging sound, this is usually associated with the blower.
+If your heating system is making a banging sound, this is usually associated with the blower.
 It may be damaged or out of balance.
 Turn the system off at once when it starts making odd sounds, and call a professional to diagnose and repair the problem as soon as possible.

 The Furnace Cycles Too Often